-Chiron taught Jason hunting and warfare, music and medicine.
+Chiron taught Jason hunting and warfare, music, and medicine.
 Some accounts say that the centaur also gave Jason his name, which means “healer,” in recognition of the boy’s skill in the medical arts.
 In Greek mythology, Chiron was held to be the superlative centaur amongst his brethren since he was considered the wisest and justest of all the centaurs.

 Medea in Greek Mythology

-Medea, in Greek mythology, is an enchantress or is a sorceress who helped Jason, to obtain the Golden Fleece.
+Medea, in Greek mythology, is an enchantress or is a sorceress who helped Jason, obtain the Golden Fleece.
 She is often depicted as a priestess or a witch.
 Medea was of divine descent and had the gift of prophecy.
 She married Jason and used her magic powers and advice to help him.

-10 The Talos: the first robot
+10 The story of the Talos

 A personal favorite is the story of the Talos.
 The Talos, also spelled Talus or Talon, was a giant automaton made of bronze built by Hephaestus, the Greek god of invention and blacksmithing.
 Endowed with superhuman strength, and powered by ichor, the life fluid of the gods, this automaton was unlike anything Hephaestus had made before.
 The god named his creation Talos: the first robot.

 Talos was commissioned by Zeus, the king of gods, to protect the island of Crete from invaders.
 He marched around the island three times every day and hurled boulders at approaching enemy ships.
-Talos’ only weakness was his ankle (the same way Achilles was), where the single vein containing all of his life-fluid (ichor, the blood of the gods) was sealed with a thin membrane of skin or a bronze nail.
+Talos’ only weakness was his ankle (the same way Achilles was), where the single vein containing all of his life-fluid (ichor, the blood of the gods) was sealed with a thin membrane of the skin or a bronze nail.

 Medea and the Death of Talos

 As Jason and the Argonauts approached the shores of Crete, Talos noticed their ship and tried warding it off in his usual, ever effective manner.
-And who knows – he might have been successful yet again, had Medea not travelled on the Argo as well.
+And who knows – he might have been successful yet again, had Medea not traveled on the Argo as well.